 Having more than one working space on anyone’s window can be a bit distracting, & newcomers find their attention being grabbed over the place.

 However, after a few sessions of practice, it reveals itself as quite an accessible software.
 It is because each panel groups together similar functions.
-As users get accustomed to the UI, they will find the “View” menu highly useful since it allows hiding panels.
+As users get accustomed to the UI, they will find the “View” menu handy since it allows hiding panels.

 One of the nice touches is that this utility allows users to work on more than one project at a time.
 It will enable spreading the work to more files.

-For example, one could focus on just the bass in a file, while another track might manage high-pitched sounds.
+For example, users could focus on just the bass in a file, while another track might manage high-pitched sounds.
 Alternatively, grouping could be conducted based on the used instruments.

 - Integrated user interface